Publicity Material for presentations about Sister Edith Appleton OBE RRC

 - Sister Edith Appleton’s amazing diaries written in France throughout the First World War near the front line and in hospitals on the Normandy coast.

 2. Brief outline:

 Edith Appleton served in Queen Alexandra’s Imperial Military Nursing Service Reserve (QAIMNSR) throughout the First World War.
 Often near the Front in Northern France, she wrote an amazing daily journal.
 Her website is at www.anurseatthefront.org.uk/ and “A Nurse at the Front – The First World War Diaries of Sister Edith Appleton” was published by the Imperial War Museum with Simon & Schuster in March 2012.
-The presentation, by Edie’s great nephew, Dick Robinson, tells her story with extracts from the diaries read by Dick’s wife, Lisa, and is fully illustrated.
+This is a joint presentation by Dick and Lisa Robinson, with Lisa reading extracts from the diaries and Dick (Edie’s great nephew) telling her story in a fully illustrated talk.
+You will need to provide a digital projector for the PowerPoint presentation.
 Copies of the book will be available at a discounted price.

 3. Images (click to enlarge)

 More information on the content of our presentation is here.